Licensing and security: what builds trust in online casinos

 MGA - Malta Gaming AuthorityEU, MaltaTight control, player protection, audit

-UKGC - UK Gambling CommissionUKThe Most Tightly Controlled License
+UKGC - UK Gambling CommissionUnited KingdomMost Strictly Controlled Licence

 Kahnawake Gaming CommissionCanadaIndian Reservation Registration

-Player safety: What to look out for
+Player safety: what to look out for

 • SSL Encryption - Site Data Protection

-• Honest RNG - validated random number generator
+• Honest RNG - Validated Random Number Generator

-• Identity Check (KYC) - Fraud Prevention
+• Identity Verification (KYC) - Fraud Prevention

 Risks of playing unlicensed casinos